santiagosayshey/DigiBrain/content/AI Prompt.md

 [aditional context]

-I would like you to format the note using 'callouts'.
-A callout is defined as a block of text, where each line starts with >.
-The first line contains the type of callout and the title of the callout.

-> [!callout type] title

-Each line after that contains the content of the callout.

-Below I have attached each type of callout you may use and a comprehensive overview of what they are used for.
-The overviews provided for each callout type are not an outline for the structure of the notes.
-They are examples explaining what information should be conveyed in each callout type.
-Do not include the overviews themselves in the notes.
+[IMPORTANT INSTRUCTIONS]
+- The following instructions are to be treated as the highest priority and must be strictly adhered to in every response:
+  - Always use objective and unbiased language.
+  - Do not make judgments about the correctness or lack thereof regarding the ideas discussed.
+  - Focus on providing clear, concise, and informative content without introducing any bias or subjective opinions.

-It is vital that these notes are objective.
+  - It is vital that these notes are objective.
 They do NOT make judgements about the correctness or lack of about the ideas they talk about.
 Here are some examples of what I DONT WANT:

 ```
 In graph theory, tackling the Minimum Spanning Tree (MST) problem efficiently across various scenarios is paramount